Max File Length

 data which will be split into 8 audio files.

-*In SoundMeter X, most tools are available only via subscription (subscriptions can be purchased within SoundMeter X).
+*In SignalScope X, most tools and some features are available only via subscription (subscriptions can be purchased within SignalScope X).

-*SoundMeter Basic only includes tools and features found in the Standard subscription.
+*SignalScope Basic only includes tools and features found in the Basic Tool Set.

 *SignalScope Advanced only includes tools and features found in the Basic and Advanced Tool Sets.